haicheviet/personal-space/site/content/posts/cluster-vm-with-firecracker/index.en.md

 ---
 weight: 5
-title: "Cluster VM with firecracker"
+title: "Cluster VMs with Firecracker"
 date: 2022-06-23T21:57:40+08:00
 lastmod: 2022-06-23T16:45:40+08:00
 description: "This article shows how to use Firecracker to create cluster VMs with container."